Symbolic Execution and Simulation with AADD

 What can I do with AADD?

-The AADDlib permits the efficient representation and tracing of uncertainties in mixed discrete/continuous computations.
+AADD permit the efficient representation and tracing of uncertainties in mixed discrete/continuous computations.
 Examples are algorithms with real-valued computations and some control flow that depends on the results of the computations.
-A typical use case is symbolic execution of signal processing methods in C++.
-As a simple example, the following program can be executed symbolically with AADDlib (example in V2.0):
+A typical use case is symbolic execution of signal processing methods in C++ and/or Java or Kotlin.
+As a simple example, the following program can be executed symbolically with AADD (example in C++ V2.0):

 doubleS a; // Data types with S are computed symbolically.

 a = doubleS(0,100); // a takes double value from range [0,100]

 ifS(a > 1) // symbolic cond. and iteration statements

 cout << "a is: " << endl;

 The result of symbolic execution is a decision diagram that represent all possible results, assuming that a is from the range [0,100]: The condition at the root node is (a>1), and the leaf nodes have the ranges [-2,98] and [2,102], depending on the condition.
 Ranges are represented and computed by affine forms to yield scalability.
 Note that by considering the condition, these ranges can be further reduced significantly to [-2,-1] and [3,102].
 This is done by an LP solver (GLPK for C++, Apache Math for Java/Kotlin) that improves accuracy of the affine forms, while maintaining scalability.